 I’m writing this article to promote autism awareness because I recently learned that according to a study, only 15% of autistic adults are working.
 This applies throughout the autism spectrum.

 Autism is pretty common.
 About two percent (1 in 68) of the population is autistic.
 Relatives, friends, friends of friends, classmates, or college grads may have autism spectrum disorder.
 I am autistic, too, and I’m learning how to have an excellent good first impression.

 Autistic workers can have skills that benefit employers which include:

 - Deep interest and focus on particular subjects

 - Tolerating and even preferring routines

 - Being able to concentrate on tasks that appear boring

 - Attention to details

-To pass a job interview, a good first impression is required.
-Interviewers look for social cues to predict how confident (competent), friendly, interested, and honest the person is.
-Autistics have a hard time with eye contact, smiling, tone of voice, and gestures.
+To pass a job interview, an excellent first impression is required.
+Interviewers look for social cues to predict how confident, friendly, interested, and honest the person is.
+Autistics often have a hard time with eye contact, facial expressions, and other social cues.

 A job that doesn’t require very much talking or social interaction is most suitable for those with autism.
-The work place would be improved if they were hired because there would be a wider variety of skills.
+The workplace will be improved if we are hired because there would be a wider variety of skills.